Peter Cundall: Political career and activism

 Cundall was a Federal Senate candidate for Tasmania for the Communist Party of Australia in the 1961 federal election.
 He also supported many left wing political and environmental groups by speaking at rallies and events.
 He was an ardent pacifist and a keen environmentalist.
 He was the chairman of the Tasmanian Wilderness Society during the battle to stop the building of the Franklin Dam, and campaigned against the construction of the Bell Bay Pulp Mill.
 In 2003 he marched, with thousands of other Australians, in protest against Australia's involvement in the Iraq War.
 On 19 November 2009, Cundall was arrested by police after refusing to obey requests to move from the Tasmanian state parliament's front steps.
-He was protesting against the Gunns' Bell Bay Pulp Mill.
+He was protesting against and demanding a Royal Commission investigate the Gunns' Bell Bay Pulp Mill.
 On 3 February 2010, he pleaded not guilty to the charge of refusing to obey a police order to move away from Parliament House.
 After the court session, he accused Gunns and the politicians who approved the pulp mill of corruption.
 He was found guilty without conviction and was fined about A$47 in court costs on 11 February 2011.
 Despite the fine, he vowed to "continue to peacefully protest against Gunns' proposed Tasmanian pulp mill".